WendyAnthony/Code_Each_Day/Code-Projects-2020.md

 ***
 ## R1D21 2020-01-21 <a name="R1D21"/>
 **Today's Progress**:
-- trying some more ```highcharter``` advanced mapping, creating a map by importing geojson files, using code samples from the package maker; the map shows the continents, country boundaries, plate boundaries, marine currents, volcano locations; with interactive tooltips
+- trying some more ```highcharter``` advanced mapping, creating a map by importing geojson files, using code samples from the package maker, with some tweaking; the map shows the continents, country boundaries, plate boundaries, marine currents, volcano locations; with interactive tooltips

 **Thoughts:**
 - map wouldn't work, I had to tweak the code, and was successful - I'm pretty proud of myself for figuring out what to do to make the code work! ;)